connornishijima/Lixie_II/getting_started.md

 The limits on pins is due to the Arduino compiler being unable to detect which type of ESP8266 breakout you're using, if at all.
 Between the most common ESP8266 versions - ESP-12, ESP-07, Adafruit Huzzah, NodeMCU, Wemos D1 Mini - these are the pins found on every one and *also* on standard Arduinos.
 If the library defined a pin not present on your controller, compilation would fail.

 In all the example code, the default pin used is Pin 13, whether you're using AVR or ESP8266 microcontrollers.
+(D7 on Wemos)

 Hookup looks like this: